TheArjunAgarwal/haskell2025/bank.typ

 == Dealing with Characters
 We will now talk about characters.
 Haskell packs up all the functions relating to them in a module called `Data.Char`.
 We will explore some of the functions there.

-So if you are following along, feel free to enter `import Data.Char` in your ghci or add it to the top of your haskell file.
+So if you are following along, feel free to enter `import Data.Char` in your GHCi or add it to the top of your haskell file.

 The most basic and importent functions here are `ord` and `chr`.
 Characters, like the ones you are reading now, are represented inside a computer using numbers.
 These numbers are part of a standard called ASCII (American Standard Code for Information Interchange), or more generally, Unicode.